 Now that I have a daughter who is using deodorant, I’m so thankful to be able to start her with a non-toxic option that is super effective and smells amazing.

 Fresh cut flowers rarely go out of style.
 But if you’re gift recipient is environmentally concerned about the flower industry, stick with a house plant or tree.

-My husband and I both LOVE our Dollar Shave Club subscription.
+My husband and I love our Dollar Shave Club subscription.
 I never have to think about razors or worry about running out!

-You can gift a free trial for just $1, or you can give an entire box with their shave butter and additional goodies.
+You can gift a free trial, or you can give an entire box with their shave butter and additional goodies.

 While these could technically qualify as clutter, I really don’t see how!
 Even if they pack light, these are amazing for keeping your bag organized, especially for things like keeping your shoes away from your clothes.